PaulGold-Cyber/Reconnaissance-Project/README.md

 ## Final Note
 This project reflects a structured and analytical approach to reconnaissance, emphasizing not only tool usage but also critical thinking and security oriented analysis.

+This project demonstrates the importance of reconnaissance as the first phase of any cyber attack or defense strategy.

+Even a simple scan can reveal valuable information about exposed services and potential vulnerabilities.

+Future work could include:
+- Deeper vulnerability exploitation in a controlled lab
+- Automated scanning scripts
+- Expanding OSINT techniques

+---
+## Disclaimer

+This project was conducted on an authorized target (scanme.nmap.org) for educational purposes only.

 Screenshots are included to support the findings and provide evidence of the identified services and vulnerabilities.